SparkJoyo/SparkJoy/backend/README.md

-# 📦 Yoyo Story Time – Backend
+# 📦 Joyo Story Time – Backend

 This is the **FastAPI backend**.
 It provides API endpoints for handling user profiles, generating personalized stories and much more.